w3c/mathml/docs/comparison.md

 {::nomarkdown}
 </td>
 <td>
-<p>Looking at the Wikipedia page on these, I think you need to know where the "|" is, so that 'semantic' doesn't seem right.
+<p>Looking at the Wikipedia page on these, I think you need to know where the "|" is, so that 'intent' doesn't seem right.
 On the other hand, all I know about Clebsch-Gordan is from two minutes of reading that page...</p>
 </td>
 <td></td>
 </tr>